t-minini/simon-game-pp2-ci/README.md

 **Balsamiq**: A wireframing tool used to create low-fidelity mockups.
 Balsamiq helps in quickly visualizing the structure and layout of web pages before moving on to high-fidelity design.

+**JSHint:** A static code analysis tool used to detect errors and potential problems in JavaScript code.
+JSHint helps ensure code quality and adherence to best practices.

 **W3C Markup Validation Service**: A tool provided by the World Wide Web Consortium (W3C) to validate HTML and XHTML documents.
 This service checks for errors in the markup to ensure compliance with web standards.

 **W3C CSS Validation Service**: A tool provided by W3C to validate CSS code.
 It helps in identifying errors and potential issues in the stylesheet, ensuring it adheres to CSS standards.